juliushaertl/nextcloud-docker-dev/README.md

 - In extreme cases, clean everything: `docker system prune --all`

-- If you start your stable containers (not the master) and it wants to install nextcloud even if it is not the first start, you may have removed the configuration with the last `docker-compose down` command.
-Try to use `docker-compose stop` instead or give the stable setup named valumens yourself.
+- If you start your stable containers (not the master) and it wants to install Nextcloud even if it is not the first start, you may have removed the configuration with the last `docker-compose down` command.
+Try to use `docker-compose stop` instead or give the stable setup named values yourself.

 ## 🔒 Reverse Proxy

 Used for SSL termination.
-To setup SSL support provide a proper DOMAIN_SUFFIX environment variable and put the certificates to ./data/ssl/ named by the domain name.
+To setup SSL support provide a proper `DOMAIN_SUFFIX` environment variable and put the certificates to `./data/ssl/` named by the domain name.

 You might need to add the domains to your `/etc/hosts` file: